What is a CMS?

 - If you want the design changed, it is usually associated with high costs because it can often only be made by the company behind the system.

-- If you want to switch suppliers but are otherwise satisfied with the system, it (with 95% guarantee) cannot be done because the company behind the system will not transfer the system's source code to another provider.
+- If you want to switch suppliers but are otherwise satisfied with the system, it (with 95% guarantee) cannot be done because the company behind the system will not transfer the system's source code to another supplier.
 The source code is needed to continue the system.

 - You can get in a situation where you are bound to the hands and feet of the supplier.